mifi/ffmpeg-build-script/README.md

 /usr/lib/libobjc.A.dylib (compatibility version 1.0.0, current version 228.0.0)
 ```

+There should definitely not be any non-standard libraries added, especially no `/usr/local/*`.

 Now download and test the artifacts.

 To make a new release, tag a new version, and then push the tags, for example: